hmchen47/DataScience/Notes/la01-Begin4DS.md

     + common techniques: Bag of Words, Terms Document s and frequency in matrix
     + store counts (or other similar attributes) of words in documents and frequency in matrix

+## 2. Representation of problems in Linear Algebra

 + Representation of problems in Linear Algebra
   + 2 bats and 1 ball; 2 balls and 1 bat $\to$ \$100